China's Huawei announces small increase in new 5G customer base

 HONG KONG (Reuters) - Huawei Technologies [HWT.UL] on Tuesday said it has secured more than 25 commercial contracts for 5G, slightly above the 22 the Chinese technology giant had announced here in November.

-Huawei has shipped more than 10,000 base stations for the fifth generation of mobile communications, its rotating chairman Ken Hu told reporters at the company’s headquarters in Shenzhen.
-The company did not give any details on customers.
+Huawei has shipped more than 10,000 base stations for the fifth generation of mobile communications, its rotating chairman Ken Hu told reporters at the company’s campus in Dongguan in southern China.

 The press conference, which comes a couple of weeks after Huawei’s chief financial officer Meng Wanzhou - also the daughter of its founder Ren Zhengfei - was arrested in Canada at the request of the United States.

-Note: (This version of the story was corrected to say Hu was speaking at Dongguan campus, not headquarters in Shenzhen, in paragraph two)